Trafalgartuition/trafalgartuition.github.io/blog/blog-01-too-simple-to-prove.md

 ### Example:

-A square has an area of 49 units², the side length, $l$, would be:
+A square has an area of 49 units², the side length, $l$ , would be:
 $$
     l = \sqrt{49} = 7
 $$